IAliceBobI/sy-tomato-plugin/README.md

 # Changelog

+## 2023-11-13

+* Improve the smoothness of operations related to "reading points".

 ## 2023-11-12

 * If there is an issue with the index, the flashcard creation will fail.
 A failure prompt has already been added.